FAITH AND WORKS

 It is clear that we cannot ignore God’s provision of redemption through Jesus Christ.
 We cannot say to God, “I will be good to my neighbors and my family and merit your salvation.
 I really do not need to come to Christ for help.”

 When we come to Christ for salvation, repenting, placing our faith in the atonement, and being baptized in water, God meets us with the born-again experience.
-We now have a portion of Divine life, eternal life.
+We now have a portion of divine life, eternal life.

 We cannot live in such a manner that God owes us eternal life.
 The Jew was seeking to earn eternal life by keeping the Law, thus putting God in his debt.
 Paul say we are not to do this.

+But what about after we are born again?
+Do we need to live righteously or not?
 Paul says if we do not decide to live righteously, choosing instead to continue in slavery to sin, we will die spiritually.
 Thus there is no contradiction at all.
 Paul was stating that we receive righteousness and salvation by faith; we do not earn these blessings.
-But after we receive righteousness and salvation by faith we are to act in a manner worthy of the Kingdom of God.
+But after we receive righteousness and salvation by faith, we are to act in a manner worthy of the Kingdom of God.

 I could list a number of passages.
-Suffice it to say that if we do not bear the fruit of Christ’s moral image we will be removed from the Vine, from Christ.
+Suffice it to say that if we do not bear the fruit of Christ’s moral image, we will be removed from the Vine, from Christ.
 Whoever is not willing to accept this simple, straightforward declaration of the Lord would not be convinced were I to present ten additional passages.

-Our good works cannot possibly produce the Divine salvation.
-But the Divine salvation always produces good works.
+Our good works cannot possibly produce the divine salvation.
+But the divine salvation always produces good works.
 This is its purpose.

-When an individual has not become a new moral creation in Christ, he or she has not as yet proceeded to the fullness of salvation.
+We have made going to Heaven the goal of salvation.
+It is not.
+The goal of salvation is to take fallen man and make him a new creation in Christ.
+This is what salvation is.
+When an individual has not become a new moral creation in Christ, he or she has not yet proceeded to the fullness of salvation.
 Going to Heaven has little to do with the plan of redemption.
 Salvation is a change in what we are, not where we are.
 It is much more than an escape from destruction in the Day of Wrath, although such escape is one aspect of salvation.

-Where there are no good works of righteous behavior there is no evidence of salvation.
+Where there are no good works of righteous behavior, there is no evidence of salvation.
 It is as simple as this.
 Man was made to be in the image of God.
 Sin has corrupted that image.
 Salvation redeems from the hand of the enemy that which has been forfeited or stolen through deception.

 David says the same thing when he speaks of the blessedness of the man to whom God credits righteousness apart from works: “Blessed are they whose transgressions are forgiven, whose sins are covered.
 Blessed is the man whose sin the Lord will never count against him.”
 (Romans 4:6-8)

+David sinned at least three times.
+He committed adultery.
+He had Uriah the Hittite murdered.
+He numbered the people.
 How did David react to this sin?
 He repented!
 He did not say I am justified because I believe God.
 Rather, he was afraid God was going to take the Holy Spirit from him.
+When David sinned, he did what we are supposed to do.
+He repented and went on serving God.
+Also, he suffered for his sins, but he always gave God the glory.

 David indeed did say the man is blessed whose sin is not counted against him by the Lord.
 David was referring, I believe, to the fact that although he had sinned, God had forgiven him on the basis of his heartfelt sorrow and repentance.
 David was blessed because God did not hold his sin against him.
 But to use this to prove that David did not live righteously but counted on God to remain blind to his sins is certainly not a sound approach to the Scriptures.